rhenenrpg/dokuwiki-plug-foundryvttstatus/README.md

 <foundryvttstatus route="vttdinsdag" port="30000">
 ```

-if the user belongs to group <route>, the status is checked of the foundryvtt instance on http://foundryvtt.lan:<port>/<route> using a custom added API that:
+if the user belongs to group $route, the status is checked of the foundryvtt instance on http://foundryvtt.lan:$port/$route using a custom added API that:
   * returns the status and active world of the instance;
   * adds the user as a foundryvtt user;
   * creates/updates the password from the foundryvtt user (a random password with 24 letters or digits);
-  * if the user belongs to group gm<route> it will receive  assistant GM permissions and player permissions otherwise;
+  * if the user belongs to group gm$route it will receive  assistant GM permissions and player permissions otherwise;
   * returns a password that can be used to login this user in this foundryvtt instance.
-If the user belongs to group <route> a link to the instance is presented and a hidden <div> will contain the password for use by the foundryvtt autologin javascript.
+If the user belongs to group $route a link to the instance is presented and a hidden <div> will contain the password for use by the foundryvtt autologin javascript.